The Piano Teacher (film): Critical response

-Isabelle Huppert's performance as Erika Kohut received universal acclaim from both critics and audiences.
+Isabelle Huppert's performance as Erika Kohut received acclaim from critics and audiences.

+Metacritic, which uses a weighted average, assigned the a score of 79 out of 100, based on 26 critics, indicating "generally favorable" reviews.

 Roger Ebert of Chicago Sun-Times awarded it three and a half stars, citing Huppert's confidence, writing on hints of revenge against The Mother character and defending the ending, saying "with a film like this any conventional ending would be a cop-out".
 Peter Bradshaw of The Guardian credited Haneke for aptitude in creating "nerve-jangling disquiet" and Huppert for "the performance of her career".
 David Denby of The New Yorker praised the film as "audaciously brilliant".

 In 2017, Los Angeles Times critic Justin Chang recalled The Piano Teacher as Huppert's best work in a Haneke film, and "a major achievement in a disturbingly minor key".
 Mick LaSalle of the San Francisco Chronicle described Huppert as "a rich incarnation of a woman we might see on the street and never guess that she contains fires, earthquakes and infernos", comparing it to her performance in the 2016 film Elle.

 In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 128.